Pulling in $50,000 in sponsorships alone in about a month. Can it be done? Sure.

 The body of the email is crucial.
 It needs to be short, snappy, and not ask for too much.
-It’s important to pique curiosity, but if you tell them the whole deal, they will make a lizard-brain decision.
+It’s important to pique curiosity but not give everything away.
+The goal is to simply to advance the conversation, not to land a deal.

-So the ask was just to get on a Skype call to find out if we had an offer that would suit them, talk them through their needs, and see if we could help.
+The ask was just to get on a Zoom call to find out if we had an offer that would suit them, talk them through their needs, and see if we could help.
 I also used scarcity by limiting the number of sponsors we would take on.

-That should be your goal of the outreach.
+That should be the goal of your outreach.
 Get an open.
 Get a response.
 Move the deal forward one step.

 When asking for $5,000+ from strangers, you are going to need to put in some face time.
 After using Contactually to follow up, the next step was to have a video call with them.